 Other tools you will need are:

-- Staple gun like this one
+- Staple gun and staples

 - Tape – I used regular scotch tape

-Steps to Follow
+Steps to Reupholster dining chairs

 1.)
 Most dining room cushions are screwed into the chair base.
 Before you can recover the cushion you will need to remove the cushion from the chair.
 I like to turn my chairs upside down on the table to unscrew them.

 Corners are the tricky area.
-You may need to cut away some excess fabric on the corners to get them to lay flat.
+You may need to cut away some excess material on the corners to get them to lay flat.
 It’s similar to wrapping a package.
-There is no one way to do it, just keep pulling and folding and staple when you get it into a position you like.
+There is no one right way to do it, just keep pulling and folding and staple when you get it into a position you like.